Momin-Mohammad/flam-spring-bottom-sheet/frontend/README.md

 4. The design is made responsive.

 ## How to run the application locally on your system?
-1. Clone this repository in your system by running the command, git clone https://github.com/Momin-Mohammad/flam-spring-bottom-sheet.
+1. Clone this repository in your system by running the command - git clone https://github.com/Momin-Mohammad/flam-spring-bottom-sheet.git
-2. Go to the directory i.e. frontend
+3. Go to the directory i.e. frontend
-3. Run the command "npm start".
+4. Run the command "npm start".
 The application will start on your browser.